HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 2. **Broadcasting**: One-way transmissions intended for the general public are not allowed, other than the exceptions mentioned above.

+3. **Encrypted Messages**:

+   > **Key Information:**
+   > *Messages encoded to obscure their meaning may be transmitted when transmitting control commands to space stations or radio control craft.*

-3. **Encrypted Messages**: Transmissions intended to obscure the meaning of the communication are generally prohibited.
+   Transmissions intended to obscure the meaning of the communication are generally prohibited.

    Now, you might think that all ham radio messages need to be out in the open for anyone to understand.
 And generally, you'd be right!
 But there's a cool exception: You're allowed to send encoded messages when you're controlling space stations or radio-controlled devices such as a plane or FPV drone.

+4. **Music Transmission**:

+   > **Key Information:**
+   > *An amateur station is authorized to transmit music using a phone emission only when incidental to an authorized retransmission of manned spacecraft communications.*

-4. **Music Transmission**: Playing music over the air is generally not allowed, except for incidental music rebroadcast from space shuttle communications.
+   Playing music over the air is generally not allowed, except for incidental music rebroadcast from space shuttle communications.

 5. **Keep It Family-Friendly**:

+   > **Key Information:**
+   > *Any language that may be considered indecent or obscene is prohibited in amateur radio communications.*

    Imagine your grandma is listening - because she might be!
 No obscene or indecent language allowed.
 Let's keep it clean, folks.

 6. **No Fake News or Impersonations**: